mazensafty7/Medical_Representative/README.md

 # Medical Representative Prediction Project

-The **Medical Representative Prediction Project** leverages machine learning to predict the likelihood of doctors prescribing a specific medication, helping pharmaceutical companies optimize their outreach efforts and improve efficiency.
+The **Medical Representative Prediction Project** is my **graduation project** for the **Digital Egypt Pioneers Initiative (DEPI)** under the supervision of the **Egyptian Ministry of Communications and Information Technology**.
+This project leverages machine learning to predict the likelihood of doctors prescribing a specific medication, helping pharmaceutical companies optimize their outreach efforts and improve efficiency.
 By analyzing prescribing data and building advanced prediction models, this project empowers medical representatives to make data-driven decisions, reducing costs and enhancing impact.

 ![1677177733090](https://github.com/user-attachments/assets/e0d75b99-5683-40ed-ac82-22d1d94d6165)